 ❄️ Snow

 What about the snow?
 In the Pyrenees, the first snow of the season falls usually during October.
-In other areas, it’s very uncommon that it snows in October.
+In other areas, it’s uncommon to snow in October, although rain could be possible.

 ☀️ Hours of light